LinkinEminem/ROS/README.md

 9. In "ROS Controller" page, enter **arm_position_controller** as *Controller Name*.
 Choose **position_controllers/JointPositionController** as *controller type*.

 10. Finally, add author information as you wish.
 Set generate path as a new folder named `niryo_moveit_config` in your workspace.
 Click *Generate Package* button.

+## Control Robotics Arm in Simulation
+1. Back to your workspace and compile configration files using `catkin_make`.